HegertTaresalu/final-project-animal-recognition/README.md

 # Setup
-    The project should work with every OS on the market, but the installation is different depending on the host OS
+    The project should work with every OS on the market.
+    Installation is different depending on the host OS

 ## Mac, Linux distros(except Raspberry pi based), Windows 10 & 11:
     1. Follow the python install guide: https://www.python.org/